ibrahim-ahmed-11/medical-resume-builder-ASP/README.md

-# Medical Resume Builder (ASP.NET)
+# Professional Resume Builder (ASP.NET)
-ASP.NET application that creates a medical resume for those in medical domain.
+ASP.NET application that helps mainly researchers and people with different professions to easily build their own professional resume.